wimpysworld/antsy-alien-attack-pico/README.md

 # Game design 📐

-A *"sequel"* to [Antsy Alien Attack](https://github.com/wimpysworld/antsy-alien-attack) developed during [Linux Game Jam 2023](https://itch.io/jam/linux-game-jam2023) 🐧 using [pico-8](https://www.lexaloffle.com/pico-8.php).
-I've been looking for an excuse to learn pico-8 and this is it!
+Antsy Alien Attack Pico is a *"sequel"* to [Antsy Alien Attack](https://github.com/wimpysworld/antsy-alien-attack).
+Antsy Alien Attack Pico was developed during [Linux Game Jam 2023](https://itch.io/jam/linux-game-jam2023) 🐧 using [PICO-8](https://www.lexaloffle.com/pico-8.php).
+I've been looking for an excuse to learn PICO-8 and this is it!

 - Vertical shooter
 - 1-UP or 2-UP